-- Place the peppers in a 8x8 inch glass baking dish and replace the top of each pepper.
+- Place the peppers in a 8×8 inch glass baking dish and replace the top of each pepper.
 Put ½ inch of water in the bottom of the baking dish and microwave on high for 4–5 minutes, until the peppers are almost tender.

 - Meanwhile, heat the olive oil in a large saucepan over medium heat.
 Add the onion, jalapeño, and turkey (or black beans).
 Cook, stirring occasionally, until the onion is translucent and the turkey is cooked through, about 6–7 minutes.

 - Drain the water from the dish with the bell peppers.
 Divide the rice mixture evenly among the bell peppers.
 Divide the remaining ½ cup cheese between the tops of the peppers.
-Bake for 5–7 minutes, or until the cheese is melted and the peppers are warm throughout.

-- Replace the top on each pepper, sprinkle with cilantro, and serve.
+- Bake for 5–7 minutes, or until the cheese is melted and the peppers are warm throughout.
+Replace the top on each pepper, sprinkle with cilantro, and serve.

 Stine Mari says